sciapp/gr/lib/grm/grplot/README.md

 ## Editor

-The editor can be enabled by setting the environment variable `GRPLOT_ENABLE_EDITOR` to the value of 1.
+The editor can be enabled by setting the environment variable `GRDISPLAY` to the value of `edit`.
 After that the editor can be activated and deactivated via the interactive menubar.
 The editor allows to modify the displayed plot in parts.

 ## Advanced information for each plot type